ruby-concurrency/concurrent-ruby/README.md

 The `concurrent-ruby` gem will automatically detect the presence of the `concurrent-ruby-ext` gem and load the appropriate C extensions.

+#### Note For gem developers

+No gems should depend on `concurrent-ruby-ext`.
+Doing so will force C extensions on your users.
+The best practice is to depend on `concurrent-ruby` and let users to decide if they want C extensions.

 ## Maintainers

 * [Jerry D'Antonio](https://github.com/jdantonio)